Carrots Are Orange

 Up High Light

-You need a bowl of water.
+It would be best if you had a bowl of water.
 Use a tray to catch the water that may spill over the sides of the bowl.
 Place the bowl in the sun’s light.
 What do you see on the ceiling?
-The light reflects on the ceiling and appears to dan cease the water moves in the bowl.

 Make a Rainbow